Alcoholism by Country Statistics

 The global status report

-The global status report on alcohol consumption per capita consumption showed that heavy alcohol drinkers - people who have an incident of heavy drinking within a period of thirty days, and have probably caused alcohol related harm, can be considered part of the global burden of disease.
+The global status report on alcohol consumption per capita showed that heavy alcohol drinkers - people who have an incident of problem drinking within a period of thirty days, and have probably caused alcohol related harm, can be considered part of the global burden of disease.

 The evaluation of this global status report makes it clear that alcohol related harm is the leading cause of global deaths as a result of abuse.